12345678910man/Data-Analytics-Project-Covid-19-_DA_Batch1/README.md

 -Discussion
 # Conclusion of project:

 Top 5 countries which were having more cases world wide were USA ,India ,France, Germany ,and Brazil.

 But if we look upon the percentage of morecontamination withh respect to population then Faeroe Islands, San Marino , Austria , Slovenia ,and Brunei..
-Because these countries were having bigger percentage ratio of total cases vs population.These countries must increase prevention precautions.
+Because these countries were having bigger percentage ratio of total cases vs population.

+Countries which had more death ratio of total deaths vs population were Peru, Bulgaria, Hungary, Bosnia and Herzegovina, North Macedonia